The 7 Best Free Fan-Made Super Mario Games to Play

-It’s amazing how far fans will go to show their love of a particular game.
-The web is full of fans who stay on top of gaming news, who create tons of YouTube gaming content, and more recently, fans who host entertaining gaming podcasts.
+It’s amazing how far gamers will go to show their love of a particular game.
+They’ll stay on top of gaming news, create playthrough videos for YouTube, and record entertaining gaming podcasts.

 1. Super Mario Bros.
 X

 Super Mario Bros.
 X (referred to as SMBX) is arguably the most popular Mario fan game ever made.
 It’s a tribute that emphasizes the fundamental elements of the franchise: platforming gameplay, exciting powerups, and fun level design.

 SMBX has five playable characters in Mario, Luigi, Peach, Toad, and Link.
 Its power-ups include classics (such as Yoshi) as well as new ones (such as the Hammer Suit).
 And it even has local multiplayer!
 Play with a friend in co-op mode with a camera that seamlessly transitions into split-screen, or in battle mode.

 But the best part of SMBX is its super-advanced level editor.
 You can pretty much create any kind of level your heart desires.
 Not only that, but the editor lets you change levels in real-time as you play them.

 Download: Super Mario Bros.
 X (Windows)